-Based on the recommendation of the Nomination and Remuneration Committee, the Board of Directors appointed Ms. Meena Jagtiani (DIN: 08396893) as an Additional Director in the category of Independent Director of the Company with effect from 27th June, 2023 for a period of 5 years i.e. upto 26th June, 2028, subject to approval of the shareholders.
+Based on the recommendation of the Nomination and Remuneration Committee, the Board of Directors appointed Mr. Ravindran Menon (DIN: 00016302) as an Additional Director in the category of Independent Director of the Company with effect from 17th April, 2024 for a period of 5 years i.e. upto 16th April, 2029, subject to approval of the shareholders.
+The shareholders approved the appointment of Mr. Ravindran Menon as an Independent Director for a period of 5 years with effect from 17th April, 2024 through postal ballot.

-Ms. Meena Jagtiani is not related to the Promoter or Promoter Group and fulfils the criteria of independence as required under the provisions of the Companies Act, 2013 and the Rules framed thereunder and the Regulations.
-Ms. Meena Jagtiani is not debarred from holding the office of Director by virtue of any order of the Securities and Exchange Board of India (SEBI) or any other such authority.
+Mr. Ravindran Menon is not related to the promoter or promoter group and fulfils the criteria of independence as required under the provisions of the Companies Act, 2013 and the Rules framed thereunder and the Regulations.
+In the opinion of the Board of Directors, Mr. Ravindran Menon possesses requisite expertise and experience and is a person of integrity and repute.

+Mr. Ravindran Menon is not debarred from holding the office of Director by virtue of any order of the Securities and Exchange Board of India (SEBI) or any other such authority.